nikimanoledaki/calculator-microservice/Readme.md

 # Calculator Microservice

-This is a simple microservice to do basic arithmetic operations.
-It has a gRPC client and server that implement two methods, one to add two `int32` values and one to find the average of two `float32` values.
-It has a CLI-based client that prints out the result of the calculations.
+This is a simple microservice that can be used to do basic arithmetic operations.
+It has a client and a server that implement two methods from a gRPC interface, one to add two `int32` values and one to find the average of two `float32` values.
+The client is CLI-based and prints out the result of the calculation.

 ## 1. Implementation

-### Start the server and client
+### Start the server and the client

-To set up the server, pull the container image from Docker Hub and then start the server on port `9092`.
+To set up the server, pull the container image from Docker Hub.
+Then, run the container to start the server, which listens on port `9092` by default.

 ```
 docker pull niki2401/calculator-microservice
 docker run -d -p 9092:9092  niki2401/calculator-microservice
 ```

-If this does not work for you, you can set up the server locally.
-The server will isten to port `9092` by default.
+If for some reason this does not work for you, you can also run the server locally.

 ```
 go run cmd/server/main.go
 ```

-Then build the client in another terminal.
+Then, in another terminal, build the client.

 ```
 go build -o client cmd/client/main.go
 ```

-You can use the CLI client to find the sum of two integers or the average of two floats!
+Now you can use the CLI client to find the sum of two integers or the average of two floats!

 ```
 ./client sum 3 8